Montuhotep Tepy-aa (Montuhotep I)

-Although he is frequently recorded as the first ruler of the Eleventh Dynasty he is also regularly omitted from the Kings lists because he was not a pharaoh.
-As a result he can be confused with Montuhotep Nebhetepre (Montuhotep II) who is sometimes called Montuhotep I. His name is recorded in the "Hall of Ancestors" at Karnak (constructed by Thuthmosis III) but he is not listed as a pharaoh on the lists of Abydos or Saqqara but there are a number of gaps in the Turin List so it is possible he was recorded there.
+Although he is frequently recorded as the first ruler of the Eleventh Dynasty he is also regularly omitted from the Kings lists because he was a nomarch rather than a pharaoh.
+As a result he can be confused with Montuhotep Nebhetepre (Montuhotep II) who is sometimes called Montuhotep I. His name is recorded in the "Hall of Ancestors" at Karnak (constructed by Thuthmosis III) but he is not listed as a pharaoh on the lists of Abydos or Saqqara.
+There are a number of gaps in the Turin List so it is possible he was recorded there.
 He was given the title "itf nTr.w" (father of the god) indicating that although he was the father of a pharaoh, he was not considered to be a pharaoh himself.

 Little is known about his rule.
 He built a temple to Montu at Tod (known as Djerty by the Egyptians and Tuphium by the Greeks) near Luxor.
 Unfortunately, nothing remains of this monument.
 It is likely that he was the father of Intef Sehertawyv (Intef I) who is also regularly listed as the first member of the Twelth Dynasty.

 - Kathryn Bard (2008) An introduction to the Archaeology of Ancient Egypt